 Symptoms may include:

 The health care provider will hear abnormal lung sounds such as crackles and decreased breath sounds when listening to the chest with a stethoscope.

 The infection is treated with antibiotics.
 Doxycycline is used first.
-Other antibiotics that may be prescribed include:
+Other antibiotics that may be given include:

 - Other tetracycline antibiotics